scriptcoded/bth-pattern-group-14/api/README.md

 |Application description|Anything you like, can be left empty|
 |Authorization callback URL|`http://localhost:4000/auth/github/callback`|

+When done, fill out `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`.

-# Setting up Stripe
+### Setting up Stripe

+Stripe is not necessary to run the application, but it is to be able to test the billing functionality.
+It requires a few extra environment variables and optionally a webhook client.

-## Stripe credentials
+#### Stripe credentials

 First you must configure your Stripe credentials.
-This lets the applications create payments and invoices.
+This lets the application create payments and invoices.

 1. You need a account with Stripe.
 If you don't already, create one here: https://dashboard.stripe.com/register